 5;

-The following code uses Recursive CTE to get factorial series with anchor values (0, 1) and UNION ALL statement to join both anchor and recursive subquery together.
-While in the main query, we have a LIMIT statement to define the number of rows to display.
+The following code uses recursive CTE to get factorial series with anchor values (0, 1) and the UNION ALL statement to join both anchor and recursive subquery together.
+In the main query, we have a LIMIT statement to define the number of rows to display.

 Output: